dmitchsplunk/langchain-with-splunk/v1/README.md

-# v1:  OpenAI with GPT 3.5 Turbo
+# v1:  OpenAI with GPT 5 Nano

 This version of the application is a simple Python app that uses OpenAI with GPT 3.5 Turbo to answer questions.